 - Russian thistle

-Since summer may be when you most want to be outdoors, doing recreational activities, going on vacation and so forth, it can be very frustrating when your asthma symptoms are also acting up.
+Since summer may be when you most want to be outdoors, doing recreational activities, going on vacation and so forth, it can be very frustrating when your seasonal asthma symptoms are also acting up.

 You might think that fall will bring some relief from summer allergies and the resulting asthma symptoms, but for many of us, fall is actually our worst season.
 Weed pollens are still in full force during early fall.
 Add to that an increase in outdoor mold spores as leaves fall and gardens go dormant.
 And then, cold weather may drive you indoors for longer periods.